juixer/Game-tech-fusion/README.md

 -  extra 2 section i added customer reviews section and FAQ section in home page.

+-  added 2 private route in navbar i will display if user logged in. if not log in i will not show on navbar

 - Its all device friendly responsive.